Directories

 CERTIFICATION

 Gallaudet may require medical certification for the employee’s own serious health condition or for the serious health condition of a family member.
 Medical certification should be provided in advance if possible.
 When this is not possible, the employee is expected to provide the certification to Human Resources within 15 calendar days of their request.
 A form is provided for this purpose.
 Supervisors may not request additional information.
-However, Human Resources may contact the employee’s health care provider, with the employee’s permission, for the purposes of clarification and authenticity of the medical certification.
+However, Human Resources may contact the employee’s healthcare provider, with the employee’s permission, for the purpose of clarifying and authenticating the medical certification.

 Gallaudet may require recertification from a health care provider at regular intervals while the employee is on leave; however, not more often than every 30 days unless: (1) the employee requests an extension of leave; (2) circumstances have changed regarding the illness or injury; or (3) the supervisor receives information which casts doubt upon the continuing validity of the most recent certification.
 The requested information must be provided within 15 calendar days.
 Periodic status reports from the employee may be obtained more frequently.